hyperledger-archives/composer-sample-networks/packages/perishable-network/README.md

-# Fabric Composer Perishable Goods Demo
+# Hyperledger Composer Perishable Goods Demo

 Example business network that shows growers, shippers and importers defining contracts for the price of perishable goods, based on temperature readings received for shipping containers.